Government Affairs Committee

 - Recruit members for WEF’s Water Advocates Campaign

-- Participate in annual Fly-In to meet with members of congress and discuss water infrastructure needs
+- Participate in the annual National Water Policy Fly-In to meet with members of congress and discuss water infrastructure needs

 contains a number of provisions to provide assistance to Flint, MI, including authorization to appropriate $170 million through the Drinking Water SRF program and grants for lead line replacement and other programs to reduce lead in drinking water exposure for the citizens of Flint.
 The bill also includes a Sense of Congress to provide $20 million for Flint through the WIFIA program.

 Financial and technical assistance is also provided for small and disadvantaged communities to reduce lead in drinking water, including the replacement of lead service lines. $60 million per year until FY 2021 is provided to help communities at a cost-share of 45% for applicants.